-Providing routine certification (Y)LS/CMI and MI trainings to all field staff (including treatment providers) and working with the Council for State Government's Justice Center on coordinating trainings from the University of Cincinnati:
+2) Providing routine certification LS/CMI and MI trainings to all field staff (including treatment providers) and working with the Council for State Government's Justice Center on coordinating trainings from the University of Cincinnati.

-The ORSP continues to provide trainings to all community supervision (including treatment providers) and institutional staff in the state on the (Y)LS/CMI, MI, and other evidence-based practices.
+The ORSP continues to provide trainings to all community supervision (including treatment providers) and institutional staff in the state on the LS/CMI, MI, and other evidence-based practices.
 The ORSP is also acting as the "coordinating office" for new trainings coming to the state under the Justice Reinvestment Initiative.
-The ORSP is committed to continuing to develop and maintain an infrastructure that will sustain fidelity in the use of evidence-based practices among community supervision agencies (probation, parole, day report centers, and home confinement) as well as institutional corrections.
-To date, there have been more than 484 Users complete an LS/CMI Workshop, with 321 Users becoming certified/recertified.
-The ORSP trained 71 User Trainers, certifying 43 User Trainers.
+The ORSP is committed to continuing to develop and maintain an infrastructure that will sustain fidelity in the use of evidence-based practices among community supervision agencies (probation, parole, day report centers, and home confinement), as well as institutional corrections agencies.

-3. Maintaining a "certification database" and online learning system (OLMS) for all field trainings and certified Users and Trainers for various workshops on EBP:
+Maintaining a certification database and Online Learning System (OLMS) for all field trainings and certified users and trainers for various workshops on EBP.

-The ORSP/JCEPB continues to maintain the only central certification database for tracking (Y)LS/CMI and MI trainings and staff certifications.
-In 2011, the ORSP/JCEBP created statewide minimum standard policies for the certification/recertification of staff on the (Y)LS/CMI and MI.
-A statewide minimum policy on quality assurance was also developed at that time.
-Similar policies are also in place for the use of the youth version of the LS/CMI ((Y)LS/CMI) to guide the Division of Juvenile Services).
-It is widely recognized in the correctional rehabilitation field that training is not a "one-shot" event, but a continuous process.
-These policies and procedures help ensure that staff are continually trained on "what works" and the proper assessment and application of the (Y)LS/CMI and MI which serve as a foundation for effective community supervision and treatment.
-Similar policies will be developed by the ORSP/JCEBP for the additional trainings funded through the Bureau of Justice Assistance, Justice Reinvestment Initiative grant (that is, Thinking for a Change, Cognitive-Behavioral Interventions for Substance Abuse, and EPICS).
-These policies will help guide the quality assurance efforts, and provide a basis for providing feedback to field staff and agency administrators.
+The ORSP/JCEPB continues to maintain the only central certification database for tracking LS/CMI and MI trainings and staff certifications.
+In 2011, the ORSP/JCEBP created statewide minimum standard policies for the certification/recertification of staff on the LS/CMI and MI.
+A statewide policy on the minimum standard for quality assurance was also developed at that time.
+Similar policies are also in place for the use of the youth version of the LS/CMI to guide the DJS.
+It is widely recognized in the correctional rehabilitation field that training is not a "one-shot" event, but continuous process.
+These policies and procedures help ensure that staff are continually trained on "what works" and the proper assessment and application of the LS/CMI and MI which serve as a foundation for effective community supervision and treatment.
+Similar policies will be developed by the ORSP/JCEBP for the additional trainings funded through the Bureau of Justice Assistance, Justice Reinvestment Initiative grant (that is, Thinking for Change, Cognitive Behavioral Interventions for Substance Abuse, and Effective Practices in Community Supervision).
+These policies will help guide the quality assurance efforts and provide a basis for providing feedback to field staff and agency administrators.